Reinventing The Wheel

 A new type of wheel that can move in multiple directions has been engineered by William Liddard, which achieves the aims of Walker’s fifth wheel by having only…err…eight wheels instead.
 Sort of.

 This wheel achieves omnidirectional travel by instead of having a flat surface tyre circumventing the wheel rim, the tyre is instead shaped as a tube – which can revolve when driven by a set of motors contained within the wheel rim.
 This allows the wheel to travel sideways as the tyre itself essentially rolls sideways, and can even spin the car on the spot if different wheels are revolving in different directions.
+And we though airless tyres were cool!

 The units are doubled up on the prototype, presumably for additional grip as the tube shape would limit the amount of tyre that comes in contact with the road surface, necessitating the extra tyre.
 The prototype does also seem to use quite small size wheels, further reducing the size and therefore grip of the tyres – and could benefit from being used on a larger scale.